 Everlywell is an easy-to-use at-home Lyme disease test.
 The Everlywell digital platform is user-friendly, and the instructions are easy to understand and follow.

 Like other at-home tests, once you register the kit, you take your finger prick and send the sample back to the company.
 The Everlywell test looks for three strains of bacteria: Borrelia garinii, Borrelia afzelii, and Borrelia burgdorferi.

 Afterward, you can view a personalized report of each marker tested and what the results mean.

 Everlywell tests are reviewed and approved by an independent board certified physician in your state.
-Tests can be purchased from the Everlywell site or Amazon.
-The tests are also HSA and FSA-approved and might be covered by insurance.
-The website says Everlywell works with insurance, so it’s worth asking your healthcare professional.
+You can purchase tests from the Everlywell site or Amazon.
+The tests are also HSA- and FSA-approved and might be covered by insurance.
+The website says Everlywell works with insurance, so it’s worth asking a healthcare professional.

 Best for laboratory testing near you